Know About Vikram Samvat 2080 Also Known As Bestu Varas

 Unity In Diversity: The Foundation Of India’s Existence

 Indeed, India is about plurality and diversity.
 It is said that India is the most diverse geographical entity in the world after Africa (which is actually a vast continent).
 Thus, there are huge variations in this country be it religion, languages, regionalities, ethnicities and so on.
 Different cultures have different rituals, practices, customs and traditions.
 Accordingly, there are various methods of celebrating the new year depending on the variant calendars followed by different regionalities and religions.
 For instance – Tamil Nadu people celebrate their New Year in the month of April.
 This is in addition to the New Year that the entire world celebrates on 1st January of every year.
-Here we would be discussing the Gujarati New Year or Vikram Samvat 2076 and the rituals they follow on this auspicious day.
+Here we would be discussing the Gujarati New Year or Vikram Samvat 2080 and the rituals they follow on this auspicious day.
 It usually falls on the next day of Diwali.
-This year it falls on October 28 (Monday), 2019.
+This year it falls on 13th of November, 2023 (Friday).

 The Story Behind Bestu Varas Or Gujarati New Year

 As we are discussing the Gujarati New Year or Bestu Varas, we would like to enlighten you with the story and the faith that people nurture on this auspicious day.
 On this very day, Lord Krishna saved people from the heavy rain which was pouring down due to an evil act of Lord Indra by lifting the Govardhan Parbat on his little finger and providing the people shelter under it.
 From that day onwards, people do Govardhan Puja on this auspicious day at various temples.
 The practical takeaway from this mythological story is that if we are together and help each other, even such severe storms are not strong enough to destroy us.
 For the young generations, it would be wise to learn and understand the importance of unity in overcoming obstacles in life, and the destructive impact of divisive forces.
-Are you curious about your life?
-Buy the Janampatri.
+Settle your sufferings.
+Buy the Meru Prushth Shree Yantra – Golden Plated.